 - Rub the mixture on both sides of the steak, massaging it into the meat.
 Let the steak marinate at room temperature for 30 minutes.

-- Preheat your grill on medium-high heat.
-Grill the steak for about 3 minutes per side for medium-rare (or about 2 minutes per side on a dual-contact grill).
+- Preheat your grill to medium-high and lightly grease it.
+Grill the steak for about 3 minutes per side for medium-rare (about 2 minutes per side on a dual-contact grill).

-- Make sure to slice it thinly against the grain, as shown in the video below.
+- Slice the steak thinly against the grain, as shown in the video below.
 Cut each piece crosswise into 3 or 4 smaller pieces, rotate each piece 90 degrees, and slice it.
 This way, you'll cut the tough muscle fibers, making the meat easier to chew.

 Notes

-- When it comes to a skirt steak, because the muscle fibers run along the width of the cut, you can't just slice it crosswise as you normally would.
+- Because the muscle fibers run along the width of this cut, you can't just slice it crosswise as you normally would.
 Instead, you should cut it into a few manageable pieces, rotate each piece 90 degrees, and slice it.
 This way, you'll cut the meat across the grain, not with the grain, making it easier to chew.
-The video above or the photos below show you how to cut this steak.
+The video above shows you how I cut this steak.

-- You can keep the leftovers in the fridge, in an airtight container, for up to four days.
-Reheat them gently, covered, in the microwave at 50% power.
+- You can keep the leftovers in an airtight container in the fridge for up to four days.
+Reheat them, covered, in the microwave at 50% power.
 Sliced leftovers are also delicious cold in a salad.

 Nutrition per Serving